Baby Hairs: What Are They? Causes And 3 Tips To Style

 Are baby hairs good?

 Yes and no. Baby hair may grow longer and contribute to the overall density of your mane.
-However, sometimes, it may also signal the beginning of androgenetic alopeciai XA genetic disorder that causes hair fall in both men and women.
+However, sometimes, it may also signal the beginning of androgenetic alopeciai A genetic disorder that causes hair fall in both men and women.
 It mainly affects the top and front portions of the scalp. .

 Can baby hairs grow back?

 Yes.
 Baby hair tends to grow back after you have tweezed them out or removed them using some other method.
+Here are some tips on growing your edges how to grow your edges back.

 How long do baby hairs take to grow out?